A small business without a digital advertising strategy is like a ship with no captain.

 Let’s say you suddenly decided to run a sale for one of your products last minute.
 If you are using digital, you can run an ad campaign for it almost instantly if you have time and know what you’re doing.

 Traditional marketing outlets by nature just aren’t as flexible to operate that fast.
 All that is required of you is to click a few buttons, and you can soon see your ad out there for the world to see.
+And it is not only limited to one type of ad.
+You can opt for a display ad, banner ad or retargeting ad campaign.

 Going digital also gives you the option to make any quick changes anytime the need arises.
 Time is such an important commodity in business, and even more so for small companies and startups.
 Being able to save time means that there is a better opportunity to get a return on investment (ROI) much sooner.